bahdotsh/mdlib/README.md

 # mdlib - Markdown Note-Taking Application

-A beautiful, web-based tool for creating, editing, and organizing markdown notes with real-time preview.
+A beautiful, web-based tool for creating, editing, and organizing markdown notes with real-time preview. ssss

 ## Features